 In the context of a Massachusetts divorce, arbitration is worth considering if you and your spouse are unable to agree on one or more issues, such as dividing retirement assets or determining what parenting schedule is going to be best for your kids.
 Massachusetts law requires that a Probate and Family Court judge review and approve the arbitrator’s decision before it becomes part of the court’s judgment.
 It is also important to remember that any issues surrounding children are subject to future modification by the court.
 An arbitrator’s findings relevant to child-related issues are presented to the court as recommendations, which the court would then review and approve.
 Unless the court found a serious problem with the arbitration Award, such awards are routinely upheld by the court.

 Before diving into arbitration, the parties to a divorce and their lawyers will sign an arbitration agreement.
 This agreement to arbitrate may become part of a court order, requiring the parties to complete the arbitration and then accept the decision of the arbitrator.

-Please call Next Phase Legal LLC at (508) 359-4043 for more information about arbitration, whether it is related to divorce, family law, business, or another matter.
+Please call Next Phase Legal LLC at (508) 359-4043 for more information about divorce arbitration in Massachusetts.